ailab-kyunghee/CM2_DVC/README.md

-#Do you remember?
+# [CVPR2024] Do you remember?
 Dense Video Captioning with Cross-Modal Memory Retrieval

 This repo is a official codebase for our paper accepted to the CVPR2024.
 The aim of this repo is to help other researchers.